Updated August 23, 2018

 Do bonds create incentives for good behavior by grantees?

 Yes.
-By providing matching funds for such projects as wastewater recycling, water conservation, and groundwater and other types of inland desalination, the bond act will steer local agencies in the direction of investment of these types of projects.
-The bond will make these projects more affordable for local agencies.
+By providing matching funds for such projects as wastewater recycling, water conservation, and groundwater and other types of inland desalination, Proposition 3 will steer local agencies in the direction of investment of these types of projects.
+Proposition 3 will make these projects more affordable for local agencies.